 (with Chris Eliopoulos).
 He has also written mutiple MARVEL ADVENTURES

-titles and stories for a variety of anthologies, one-shots, and limited series.
+titles and stories for a variety of anthologies, one-shots, custom comics, and limited series.
 Sumerak even created brand new series for Marvel in both GUARDIANS

 and MACHINE TEEN

 (whose antagonist, Holden Radcliffe

 , was featured on Marvel's AGENTS OF S.H.I.E.L.D. television show).

 In 2011, Sumerak released ALL-GHOULS SCHOOL

 -- an original all-ages graphic novel from IDW Publishing.

 Sumerak continues to write comics, informational guides, promotional material, video games, and more for some of pop culture's most recognizable franchises.
 He also provides script critiques and serves as a mentor for Comics Experience

 Sumerak resides in Cleveland, OH, with his wife, daughter, and dog.